 Reset your password

-ESP can be used to log connections to a virtual service by IP even if ESP is not used for user authentication.
+ESP (Edge Security Pack) can be used to log connections to a virtual service by Client Source IP address, even if ESP is not used for user authentication.

-This means all requests will be pre-excluded and therefore passed to the server, however the option under ESP logging will ensure all connections are logged by IP address.
+This means all requests will be pre-excluded and therefore passed to the server.
+However, the option under ESP logging will ensure all connections are logged by the Client IP address.

 Logs can be viewed under

 Logging Options > Extended Log files > ESP Connection Log.